tgirke/rcf/pages/software/software_installs.md

 ## What software is installed?

 There are hundreds of software tools installed on HPCC's systems.
 Most software is administered under our module system.
-To find out what software is installed, run the following command.
+To find out what software is installed, users want to run from their account the following command.

 ```bash
 module avail
 ```

-More details on this is available on the HPCC manual pages [here](http://hpcc.ucr.edu/manuals_linux-cluster_intro.html).
+More details on this is available on the HPCC manual pages [here](http://hpcc.ucr.edu/manuals_linux-cluster_start.html).

 ## Software install requests